SURFnet/eduxchange-eu-tech-docs/registration.md

 information.

-Add a comment to the `Additional information` field te indicate this is a _resource server_, connected to the Euroteq services.
+Add a comment to the `Additional information` field te indicate this is a _resource server_, connected to the EuroTeQ services.